jhades/angular2-redux-store/README.md

 A minimalistic Redux Store for building Angular 2 apps using the Flux one-way binding architecture.

-- contains an example of a Flux app built in Angular 2, Redux and Immutable.js
-- shows how type-safe immutable classes are possible using Immutable.js in a Typescript enviromment.

 Check this post for a more detailed explanation:

 [Angular 2 Application Architecture -Building Flux-like apps using Redux and Immutable.js](TODO)